 2: There are relevant online communities

 If you’re a newbie to the world of timepieces, then you should visit relevant online watch communities.
 There, you can ask several questions that can help you get a better idea of what you’re looking for.
-The only thing you shouldn’t ask them is “Which watched should I buy?”
+The only thing you shouldn’t ask them is “Which watches should I buy?”
 Do you know anyone there personally who knows about your tastes and vice versa?
 Asking complete strangers something personal is the wrong approach.

 Instead, you can streamline your search by asking questions regarding your personality, character, and other unique aspects.
 Then online forum members will be able to make rough estimates and suggest appropriate models based on those questions.